famoser/docs/docs/develop/architecture.md

 The downsides include that for each hexagon, many potentially similar entities (and hence mappings) need to be created.
 Also, many very specific interfaces need to be implemented.

 To battle the downsides, you may include multiple similar use cases in the same hexagon.
 If abstracted properly pure technicalities may also be shared by multiple hexagons.

-## Resources

-Design Patterns: Elements of Reusable Object-Oriented Software by Gang of Four